JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 applicable to health data in various formats, and provide a sufficient number of data quality checks.
 For the latter, we compared packages in reference to a data quality framework for observational health research data ([Schmidt et al. 2021](https://doi.org/10.1186/s12874-021-01252-7)).
 As a threshold for inclusion, the packages need to address at least three data quality dimensions and four domains of the reference framework.
-Packages that do not run as expected or produce major errors when applied to evaluate
+Packages that do not run as expected or produce major errors when applied to evaluate a
 [publicly available data sets](https://dataquality.ship-med.uni-greifswald.de/ExampleDataDescription.html) are not included.

 # Packages